 large number of baroque drawings, in addition to patronizing English contemporary artists such as Gainsborough and Beechey.
-He also took a liking to American artist Benjamin West.
 The Prince Regent, later George IV, had a particularly good eye for Rembrandt, equestrian works by Stubbs, and lavish portraits by Lawrence.
 Queen Victoria had a penchant for Landseer animals and landscapes, and Frith's contemporary scenes.
 Later, Edward VII indulged Queen Alexandra's love of Fabergé, and many royal tours around the empire produced gifts of gorgeous caliber, such as the Cullinan diamond from South Africa and an emerald-studded belt from India.

 Buckingham Palace, Buckingham Palace Rd., London, SW1A 1AA, England